 - Container ecosystem integration: Works with existing Docker orchestration tools

-- Latency overhead: Container isolation adds round-trip time versus native implementations
+- Latency and operations overhead: Container isolation and orchestration can add operational considerations versus managed gateway implementations

 - Docker expertise required: Effective deployment demands container management skills